WORD OF THE WEEK Cudbear: A powdered purple dye created from certain species of lichens.

 TIE DYE Bring an item of clothing to the park this Saturday the 27th at 2 PM and make a tie-dye masterpiece.
 (Wearing old clothes is also recommended; the dye will stain any fabric, whether you intended it to do so or not.)
 This program will be canceled if the weather does not cooperate, so if in doubt call the library.

-LIBRARY CLOSED The library will be closed next Monday May 30th for Memorial Day.
+HOLIDAY The library will be closed next Monday, May 29th, in honor of Memorial Day.